 “Whatever made you do all that?”

-Now see yourself as that pearl held in the nail-scarred hand of Jesus.
+It is now time for you to see yourself as that pearl held in the nail-scarred hand of Jesus.
 Hear Him saying to you, “You’re so beautiful!
 You cost Me everything I had, but I don’t regret it.
 Now you’re Mine forever!”

 You belong to Him forever!